Radiation for Prostate Cancer

 Your radiation therapy team is a group of healthcare providers.
 Their goal is to make your treatment as effective and comfortable as possible.
 This team includes:

-Radiation Oncologist – Dr. Selva is a radiation oncologist and medical director at the San Antonio Cancer Center.
-He treats more prostate cancer patients than any radiation oncologist in the city.
-This incredible expertise helps you get the best results.
+Radiation Oncologist – Dr. Trey Jones is a radiation oncologist at the San Antonio Cancer Center.
 As the radiation oncologist, he will:

 • Lead the radiation therapy team